Hyperbolic links associated to Hamiltonian subgraphs in simple $3$-polytopes: Parametrization of the set of hyperbolic links

-\begin{definition} A cycle in a graph $G$ is called {\it Eulerian} if it passes each edge of the graph once (it may pass one vertex many times).
-We call an Eulerian cycle in the $4$-valent planar graph {\it nonselfcrossing} if at each vertex it does not intersect itself transversally, that is each time it visits the vertex it turns left or right, but does not go straight.
+Now let us describe the family of hyperbolic links $C_\Gamma$ in terms of right-angled hyperbolic $3$-polytopes of finite volume $Q_\Gamma$.
+On the polytope $Q_\Gamma$ the subgraph $\Gamma$ induces the following structure. \begin{definition} A cycle in a graph $G$ is called {\it Eulerian} if it passes each edge of $G$ once (it may pass one vertex many times).

+An {\it Eulerian theta-subgraph} in a graph $G$ consists of three paths connecting two different vertices.
+Each edge of $G$ belongs to exactly one path and is traversed exactly once.

+An {\it Eulerian $K_4$-subgraph} in a graph $G$ consists of $4$ different vertices and $6$ paths connecting these vertices.
+Each pair of vertices is connected by a path.
+Each edge of $G$ belongs to exactly one path and is traversed exactly once.

+For short we will call by an {\it Eulerian subgraph} an Eulerian cycle, an Eulerian theta-subgraph, or an Eulerian $K_4$-subgraph and denote it $\gamma$.

+An Eulerian subgraph in a plane graph is {\it nonselfcrossing} if each path traverses any its interior vertex (that is, different from its ends) by edges successive in the cyclic order around this vertex (it may visit a vertex more than once). \end{definition} The following result is straightforward from the definition. \begin{proposition} Let $\Gamma$ is a Hamiltonian subgraph in a simple $3$-polytope $P$.
+Then it induces a nonselfcrossing Eulerian subgraph $\gamma_\Gamma$ in $G(P)/M_{\Gamma}$. \end{proposition} \begin{remark} The transition from a Hamiltonian cycle $\Gamma$ in a cubic graph $G$ to the nonselfcrossing Eulerian cycle in the graph $G/M_{\Gamma}$ was used in \cite{BP17} to give a new characterisation of cubic Hamiltonian graphs having a~perfect matching. \end{remark}

+\begin{definition} Let us call a connected plane graph $G$ {\it admissible}, if it has $0$, $2$ or $4$ vertices of valency $3$ and all the other vertices of valency $4$. \end{definition} The vertices of an Eulerian subgraph $\gamma$ in an admissible plane graph $G$ are exactly $3$-valent vertices of $G$.
+The plane graph $G(P)/M_{\Gamma}$ corresponding to a Hamiltonian subgraph in a simple $3$-polytope $P$ is admissible. \begin{question} To describe the class of admissible plane graphs arising as $G(P)/M_{\Gamma}$ for Hamiltonian subgraphs in simple $3$-polytopes. \end{question} We give a partial answer to this question for Hamiltonian cycles in Corollary \ref{corch4}.

+The graph $G(P)/M_{\Gamma}$ may not be a graph of a $3$-polytope.
+For example, if $\Gamma$ is a Hamiltonian cycle and $P$ contains a triangle, then one of the faces of $G(P)/M_{\Gamma}$ is a bigon.
+For a combinatorially unique Hamiltonian cycle $\Gamma$ in the cube $I^3$ two facets of $G(P)/M_{\Gamma}$ are bigons.

+\begin{question} To characterise Hamiltonian subgraphs $ \Gamma$ in simple $3$-polytopes such that $G(P)/M_{\Gamma}$ is a graph of a $3$-polytope. \end{question}

+\begin{construction} Any nonselfcrossing Eulerian subgraph $\gamma$ in an admissible plane graph $G$ produces a plane cubic graph $G_\gamma$ with a Hamiltonian cycle $\Gamma_\gamma$ such that $G=G_\gamma/M_{\Gamma_\gamma}$.
+For this substitute each $4$-valent vertex of $G$ by two vertices connected by an edge in such a way that each pair of successive edges of $\gamma$ at this vertex is incident to the same vertex of the new edge.
+If $G_\gamma$ is a graph of simple $3$-polytope, we will denote this polytope $P_\gamma$. \end{construction} \begin{remark} For a nonselfcrossing Eulerian cycle in a $4$-valent plane graph this construction is a particular case of a construction of the graph $A(E)$ used in the proof of \cite[Theorem 14]{K68b}. \end{remark}